Enhanced quantum radiation with flying-focus laser pulses: Simulation validation

 Because the advantage of the FF pulse occurs in the low-energy part of the spectrum, it is important to verify that the breakdown of the LCFA at low photon energies does not invalidate the results [see Eq. (\ref{eta}) and Refs. \cite{Di_Piazza_2018,Di_Piazza_2019,Ilderton_2019_b}].
 To assess possible deviations from the LCFA in this part of the spectrum, simulations were performed with the particle-in-cell (PIC) code Smilei \cite{DEROUILLAT2018351} including the SFQED-tookit \cite{Montefiori:2023mkc}, which implements corrections beyond the LCFA \cite{Di_Piazza_2019}.
-These simulations are in excellent agreement with the Monte Carlo results presented in Fig. \ref{fig:photon_spectrum} (see Section III of SM \cite{supplemental}).
-As additional verification, the inset of Fig. \ref{fig:photon_spectrum} shows that almost all photons in the 1 - 20 MeV range are emitted with $\eta_\text{LCFA}^{2/3} < 0.1$.
+These simulations are in excellent agreement with the Monte Carlo results presented in Figs. \ref{fig:chi_histogram} and \ref{fig:photon_spectrum} (see Section III of SM \cite{supplemental}).
+As additional verification, the insets of Figs. \ref{fig:chi_histogram} and \ref{fig:photon_spectrum} show that almost all photons in the studied ranges are emitted with $\eta_\text{LCFA}^{2/3} < 0.1$.

-Finally, the Monte Carlo code used to generate the photon spectra in Fig. \ref{fig:photon_spectrum} does not account for the decay of the emitted photons into electron-positron pairs, which would also radiate \cite{mercuri2021impact}.
-As demonstrated in Section IV of the SM \cite{supplemental}, pair production can be safely neglected for both the SFG and FF pulses considered in Fig. \ref{fig:photon_spectrum}.
+Finally, the Monte Carlo code used to generate the photon spectra in Figs. \ref{fig:chi_histogram} and \ref{fig:photon_spectrum} does not account for the decay of the emitted photons into electron-positron pairs, which would also radiate \cite{mercuri2021impact}.
+As demonstrated in Section IV of the SM \cite{supplemental}, pair production can be safely neglected for both the SFG and FF pulses considered in Figs. \ref{fig:chi_histogram} and \ref{fig:photon_spectrum}.
 At higher field strengths ($\xi_0 \gtrsim 40$), pair production in a SFG pulse would deplete the most energetic photons and slightly increase the low-energy photon yield, but the overall energy loss and photon yield would be suppressed (see Section III of the SM \cite{supplemental}).